amandaharlin/codeandfriends.us/README.md

 # codeandfriends.us

-free video training on programming concepts, language syntax, and code tutorials.
+free video training on programming concepts, language syntax, and code tutorials. answering high-level questions on the 'why's of programming.

 future covered topics: